-The Group reviews its portfolios of financing receivables and ijarah receivable to assess impairment at least on a quarterly basis.
-In determining whether an impairment loss should be recorded in the consolidated statement of profit or loss, the Group makes judgments as to whether there is any observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio within financing receivables and ijarah receivable before the decrease can be identified with an individual receivable in that portfolio.
+The Group reviews its portfolios of financing and ijarah receivables and other assets to assess impairment at least on a quarterly basis.
+In determining whether an impairment loss should be recorded in the consolidated statement of profit or loss, the Group makes judgments as to whether there is any observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio within financing and ijarah receivables and other assets before the decrease can be identified with an individual receivable in that portfolio.